15 Top Venture Capital Firms Investing in Business Development

 13. Dragonfly

-- Investment stages: Seed, early-stage venture, private equity, and ICOs
+- Investment stages: Seed to private equity, including ICOs

 - Founded: 2018

-- Notable portfolio companies: Polygon, Avalanche, NEAR Protocol, Aptos, and MakerDAO
+- Notable portfolio companies: Polygon, Avalanche, NEAR Protocol, Aptos, MakerDAO

 - Portfolio size: 167 investments